BetonQuest/BetonQuest/docs/Objectives-List.md

 ## Block: `block`

 To complete this objective player must break or place specified amount of blocks.
 First argument after name is type of the block and data value after a colon (WOOD:2 means birch wooden planks).
 You can find possible types at Bukkit reference page there: [material types](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Material.html).
 Next is amount.
 It can be more than 0 for placing and less than 0 for destroying.
 You can also use `notify` keyword to display messages to the player each time he updates amount of blocks.
+If the block has to be placed/broken at a specific location add a `loc:` argument.
+You can also specify a region in which the block has to be with `region:`, but only if the plugin has hooked into [WorldGuard](http://dev.bukkit.org/bukkit-plugins/worldguard/).

 This objective has two properties, `amount` and `left`.
 Amount is current amount of blocks in the objective, left is amount needed to complete the objective.
 Note that it may sometimes be negative!